 The decision reached on your appeal will be final, unless an application is made to the Court of Session for a judicial review for legal or procedural reasons.

 For local applications, if your application has not been determined within two months, you can seek a review from the Local Review Body.
 You must do this by submitting a Notice of Review.
 The appeal should be addressed to the Local Review Body, Committee Services, West Lothian Civic Centre, Howden South Road, Livingston, West Lothian EH54 6FF.

 If you have submitted the Notice of Review to the Local Review Body, and it has not made a determination within two months, you have the right of appeal to the Government.
-Contact the Directorate for Planning and Environmental Appeals, 4 The Courtyard, Callendar Business Park, Callendar Road, FALKIRK FK1 1XR.
+Contact the Directorate for Planning and Environmental Appeals Division, Scottish Government Ground Floor, Hadrian House, Callendar Business Park, Callendar Road, Falkirk, FK1 1XR.

 For major applications, if your application has not been determined within four months, you can submit an appeal to the Government.

 You can view appeals and reviews online on the Scottish Government Directorate for Planning Appeals (DPEA) website.
 For ease of use: you have to agree to terms and conditions, then under advanced search select West Lothian from the Planning Authority drop down list